Meet Vuitton Pang, scion of Malaysia’s Mamee-Double Decker snack empire

 Because of this, Pang strongly believes that this is the convenience store concept that Malaysians deserve, as local convenience stores are perceived as destinations for emergency purchases and nothing more.

-While this new venture is still taking off, Pang is quick to admit that his time at Mamee has certainly shaped him as an entrepreneur.
+Pang is also quick to admit that his time at Mamee has certainly shaped him as an entrepreneur.

 “At Mamee, our core values are innovation, intensity, integrity and involvement.
 These are the same values that I hope to cultivate at emart24.” – Vuitton Pang